eventbrite/javascript/backbone/README.md

                             	- view.spec.js
                             - router.js

-feature\_name.js contains the code to initialize your module.
+`feature\_name.js` contains the code to initialize your module.

-Each model, view and the router gets it’s own file mirroring it’s JavaScript naming. eg. EB.ProjectName.FirstModel is in eb/feature\_name/first\_model.js.
+Each model, each view, and the router gets its own file mirroring its JavaScript naming.
+For example, `EB.ProjectName.FirstModel` is in `eb/feature_name/first_model.js`.

 ## File structure

 A reference to `Marionette` can actually be retrieved from a reference to `Backbone`.
-However, we recommend requiring `Marionette` separately so that if we try to simply our stack, we don't have to change a considerable amount of code to remove the `Backbone` dependency/namespace:
+However, we recommend requiring `Marionette` separately, so that if we try to simplify our stack, we don't have to change a considerable amount of code to remove the `Backbone` dependency/namespace:

 ```js
 // good